Deciding where to stick your savings is tricky.

 Top account details

-- USALLIANCE Financial is a credit union based in Rye, New York.
-It has branches in several states and more than 90,000 members around the world.
-It earned four out of five stars in Bankrate’s latest review of its financial health.
+- Communitywide Federal Credit Union is based in South Bend, Indiana.
+It was established in 1967 and earned five out of five stars in the latest review of its financial health.

 Understand the account terms